-1-3 Combined Commencement Exercises for Spring, Summer, and Fall 2020 - revised 7/16/20 due to COVID-19
+3-6 Commencement Exercises (tentative) - revised 1/4/21 due to COVID-19

 ^{}For courses with alternate begin and end dates, please see InsideCBU for alternate add, drop and withdraw dates.
 For Online and Professional Studies semester dates, please refer to the Online and Professional Studies Calendar.